“Music in the soul can be heard by the universe.”

 New Orleans is the birthplace of Jazz.
-The city is packed with music clubs featuring Jazz, Blues, Pop, Rock, Zydeco, Folk and more.
+The city is packed with music clubs featuring Jazz, Blues, Pop, Rock, Zydeco, and Folk.
 It’s also a great foodie destination.
 No visit to New Orleans would be complete without tasting one of their world-renowned Beignets (pronounced “ben-yay”) at Cafe Du Monde.
 It literally melts in your mouth.
-Other New Orleans specialties include Jambalaya, Po-Boys, Muffulettas (famous Italian sandwich), Crawfish and amazing Cajun and Creole cuisine.
+Other New Orleans specialties include Jambalaya, Gumbo, Po-Boys, Muffulettas (famous Italian sandwich), Crawfish and amazing Cajun and Creole cuisine.
 New Orleans is the perfect place to enjoy dining outdoors on a patio or terrace.
 Feast on a variety of exotic cuisines from around the world.

 Top New Orleans attractions include:

 - French Quarter Festival

 - Louisiana Children’s Museum